-These profiles highlight the efforts and successes of our students, who are showing the Kent State community and the world how to do high-class research at every class level.
+These profiles highlight the efforts and successes of our students, who are showing the Kent State community and the globe how to do world-class research at every academic level.

 What do you research?